Skip to main content

 Tax and Social Security

-Libyan and foreign nationals are subject only to tax on income derived from employment in Libya.
-An individual receives their salary less deductions for social insurance contribution, employee social solidarity fund contribution and any personal exemptions.
-Social security contributions are payable by all who work in Libya, including expatriates.
+Libyan and foreign nationals are generally subject to tax on employment income derived from work performed in Libya.
+Social security contributions are payable on gross income and are generally applicable to employees working in Libya, including expatriates.

 Tax